 Natural Tooth Preservation & Restoration

-- Sensitivity to hot and cold foods or drinks.
+- Sensitivity to hot or cold foods and beverages

-- A pimple-like sore on your gums.
+- A small, pimple-like bump on the gums

 What to Expect at a Root Canal Appointment